technology-toolbox/website/content/blog/jjameson/2013/05/06/some-tips-for-managing-tfs-workspaces.md

 for no other reason, than to
 [leverage additional check-in policies](/blog/jjameson/2009/10/31/recommended-check-in-policies-for-team-foundation-server)).

-From a Visual Studio command prompt, simply use the <kbd>tfpt scorch</kbd>
+From a Visual Studio command prompt, simply use the `tfpt scorch` command.
-command.
 For example:

 ```